What should you do to protect your business from further damage?

 - notified third-parties and suppliers

-- BE PROACTIVE -partner with a cyber-security specialist for proactive support in the event of a breach
+- BE PROACTIVE -partner with an IT Cyber Security specialist for proactive support in the event of a breach

 - refused to pay the ransom – there is no guarantee the data would be given back.